-The DB529 program contract payment revenue includes actual and actuarially estimated contract payments, and represents approximately 4 percent of enterprise fund revenue.
-Actual contract payments and contributions received from participants increased by \$23.1 million over prior year receipts.
+DB529 contract payments and contributions Charges for sales and services increased by \$23.1 million over prior year receipts.
 This increase is attributable to the opening of TTP, the new defined benefit program.
 In addition, actuarially determined Prepaid529 contract payment revenue decreased by \$1.6 million.
 Receipts for charges for sales and services increased during fiscal 2021 by \$6.4 million.
 This increase is attributable to growth in assets in the CollegeAmerica Program, which resulted in increased fee revenue from this program.